git-ftp/git-ftp/README.md

 * Windows and OS X: I am very limited in testing on Windows and OS X. Thanks for helping me out fixing bugs on these platforms.
-* git-ftp as deployment tool: git-ftp was not designed as centralized deployment tool.
-While running git-ftp, you have to take care, no one pushes or touches this repo (e.g. no commits, no checkouts, no file modifications)!
+* git-ftp as deployment tool: git-ftp was not designed as centralised deployment tool.
+While a commit is being pushed and uploaded to the FTP server, all files belonging to that revision must remain untouched until git-ftp has successfully finished the upload.
+Otherwise, the contents of the uploaded file will not match the contents of the file referenced in the commit.

 Contributions
 -------------